The weakness of finding descending sequences in ill-founded linear orders: Finding antichains in trees

 It turns out that $\ExtVer$ is sandwiched between $\pitaccN$ and $\bigsqcap_{k \geq 2} \pitacc{k}$.

 \begin{proposition} \thlabel{prop:pi02accnlowerbound} $\pitaccN \leqW \ExtVer$. \begin{proof} Given some $p \in \Baire$, we shall build some $T \subseteq \cantor$ of infinite width such that from any vertex in $T$ which is extendible to an infinite antichain, we can compute some $n$ such that $p$ does not end in $n^\omega$ (i.e., if $\lim_i p_i$ exists, it is not $n$).
 We can assume without loss of generality that $p_i \leq i$.
-The tree is constructed level by level, and each vertex already in the tree is labelled with a number using breadth-first traversal.
+The tree is constructed level by level.
+After each level is constructed, each newly added vertex is labelled by the least natural number which has yet to be used as a label, in order from left to right.
 When building level $s$, first consider the leftmost leaf which extends the vertex with label $p_s$.
 Such a vertex must exist because $T$ already has more than $s \geq p_s$ vertices.
 Add both children of said leaf to $T$.
 Then, for every other leaf in $T$ (excluding the children just added), add its left child to $T$.

 As we have a bifurcation on every level and no dead-ends, $T$ has infinite width.
 Moreover, if $p$ ends in $n^\omega$, then the subtree of $T$ not extending the vertex with label $n$ has finite width, i.e.~the vertex with label $n$ is not extendible. \end{proof} \end{proposition}